Ga naar artikel navigatie Ga naar inhoud

 In our opinion:

-• the accompanying consolidated financial statements give a true and fair view of the financial position of Amvest Residential Core Fund (“the Fund”) as at 31 December 2023 and of its result and its cash flows for the year 2023 in accordance with IFRS Accounting Standards as endorsed by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code;
+• the accompanying consolidated financial statements give a true and fair view of the financial position of Amvest Residential Core Fund (“the Fund”) as at 31 December 2024 and of its result and its cash flows for the 2024 in accordance with IFRS Accounting Standards as endorsed by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.

 The consolidated financial statements comprise:

-2. the following statements for the year 2023: the consolidated statement of profit and loss and other comprehensive income, the consolidated statement changes in equity and the consolidated cash flow statement; and
+2. the following consolidated statements for the year 2024: the statement of profit and loss and other comprehensive income, statement of changes in equity and the cash flow statement; and

 3. the notes comprising a summary of the accounting policies and other explanatory information.